EthanTrout/Lingo-practice/README.md

 4. Enter personal details
 5. click generate API key

-Note: i have created a input feild at the start of the game for Demo purposes. if you choose to deploy this you can enter your API key there as to not save it to your own Github and compromise the key
+Note: You can put your API key into the variable apiKey and the game should now run

 ## Cloning
 To clone this repository follow the below steps: